UnicodeSnowman/react-wkhtmltopdf/README.md

 PDF will be generated in `public/build`

-Reveal.JS slides are available in `slides` directory
+Reveal.JS slides are available in the `slides` directory